Murray River (NSW)

 The construction of weirs on the Murray River interrupted their spawning run resulting in a loss of fish in the Murray River and in the Ovens River upstream of Lake Mulwala.
 Stocks in these waters and in Lake Hume are now maintained by stocking hatchery-bred fish.
 Golden perch are carnivorous, taking mainly crustaceans, insects, molluscs and small fish.
 They can be caught on baits such as live yabbies, worms and shrimps.
 They also strike well at lures.
 Popular lures are up to 10cm in length and coloured yellow, red or green.
 Inquire at the closest angling shop for local information as to the best lures to use at that time.

-In Victoria and NSW silver perch may only be taken from dams and impoundments.
-They prefer slightly faster flowing water than Murray cod or golden perch.
+Silver perch ma prefer slightly faster flowing water than Murray cod or golden perch.
 Any silver perch caught in the Murray River must be returned carefully to the water.
 In dams, best taken on baits such as worms and shrimps.

 Murray crays are common in the Murray River upstream of Robinvale.
 Best baits are meat offal or a piece of any fish.
 The section of river between Barmah to Echuca is reported to provide good fishing for Murray crays.
 Murray crays are in best condition for eating after mid June.